 The Power Cycle Chemistry Working Group completed a technical guidance document, "Procedures for the Measurement of Carryover of Boiler Water into Steam".
 The working group keeps a priority list for research related to power plant chemistry.
 It is currently headed by the Behaviour of Aluminium in the steam / water cycle, the quantification of risk of asset damage relating out of specification chemistry to damage to equipment, and the metal-water/steam interface in advanced ultra supercritical plants.

 IAPWS produces Certified Research Needs (ICRN) as guidance for funding agencies and as an aid to people doing research in defining important research.
-While no new ICRN's were issued this year, 11 remain active in a variety of areas related to the properties of water was presented to N. Yoshii, of Hemeji Dokkyo University, Japan.
-The IAPWS Helmholtz award is given annually to a young scientist who is working in a field of interest to IAPWS.
-It includes a trip to the IAPWS meeting to present a paper.
-In addition, there were 5 awards for best presented student papers at the ICPWS.
+While no new ICRN's were issued this year, 11 remain active in a variety of areas related to the properties of water and steam and the chemistry of power plants.